st8tikratio/Uselessness/blockchain/cardano/wallet.md

 - Certification:
   - who determines certification criteria?
   - what makes them the certifying authority?
   - should this be voted on?
+- Centralization
+  - concerning if IMBO or Triad are THE certifying authorities
 ```